 “I have faith in the young people.”
 Roberto stood strong.
 And from what I’ve experienced in the last 10 years of reaching out to strangers, I have to agree.

 My hope, let us old folks teach them well, and with a listening ear, consider their wisdom.
 After all, they are the future, and times are changing, my friends.

-Roberto leaves us with this, A little embarrassing for me to share, but I must publish it as a tribute to you, my 365 contributors and readers.
+Roberto left us with this, A little embarrassing for me to share, but I must publish it as a tribute to you.

-I ask you in reading it, to own it to yourselves, 365 is not of me.
-It is a result of you, and I want no glory for its creation or growth.
+I ask you in reading it, to own it to yourselves and not of me.
+For it is a result of you, and I want no glory for its creation or growth.

-Here is what he leaves me with, “I don’t believe in God, but if he does exist, I thank him for people doing things like what you are doing.
+So here it is.
+From Roberto through me to you: “I don’t believe in God, but if he does exist, I thank him for people doing things like what you are doing.
 You are bringing people together and that is what matters in this world.”

-Bringing people together… For whatever has drawn us together in this 365-day journey, we are here.
-And through it we are charged to a purpose, a universal mission to maintain a positive perspective towards humanity… not government, affiliations or other forms of direction.
+Bringing people together… for whatever had drawn us together in the growth of Sidewalk Ghosts.
+Joined in a charge of purpose, even a universal mission to maintain a positive perspective towards humanity, and not from government, our affiliations, or any other form of direction.

-I’m not proclaiming a revolution or a disengagement from reality.
-What I am proposing is this, that we look at one another with respect, compassion and acceptance.
+Please know with this statement I am not proclaiming revolution or advocating any form of disengagement from reality.
+What I am proposing is humbly this, that we look at one another with respect and compassion.

 We don’t all have to be intimate friends, we don’t even have to agree with or want to befriend one another, for to even think of a global kumbaya society would be a completely unachievable proposition.
 But we can, at least, learn to throw less dirt as we strengthen our listening, and with that, perhaps in our alliances and battles, we might see what being in this together really means.
 Pass it on, my friends.